geokit/geokit-rails/README.markdown

 has been geocoded.
 You can get the city, zipcode, street address, etc. from a GeoLoc object.
 GeoLoc extends LatLng, so you also get lat/lng AND the Mappable modeule goodness for free.

-## GOOGLE GROUP

-Follow the Google Group for updates and discussion on Geokit: http://groups.google.com/group/geokit

 ## IMPORTANT POST-INSTALLATION NOTES: